klose777/deki/README.md

 The ML model creates a long description of the screenshot that can be used for various purposes:

-1. **Code Generation**: Provide structured UI details for LLMs that need vision-based input.
+1. **Code Generation**: Provide structured UI details for LLMs that don't have vision-based input or their vision capabilities are limited.
 2. **Device Control**: Automate interactions by detecting exact coordinates of all elements.
 3. **Accessibility**: Help visually impaired users understand the UI structure.